Hidden gems & personal faves.

 January 1989 • Factory Records

 Arguably New Order at their most dance-y.
 The album was apparently heavily inspired by the Balearic club scene of Ibiza in the late 80’s: the synths are extremely funky.
-Yet they also hold onto their rock roots, resulting in a satisfying blend of electronics and guitars.
+But they also hold onto their rock roots, resulting in a satisfying blend of electronics and guitars.
 Best enjoyed in the sunshine with a tropical mixed drink.

 April 1984 • Linn Records